Film: Edward Scissorhands aka: Edward Scissor Hands

 Edward: Because you asked me to.

-In a more platonic sense, even though Peg loves Edward very much, she soon realizes that bringing him to live with her family was a mistake, and it would be better if he lived in his tower where he's safe.
+Even though Peg loves Edward very much as a friend, she eventually realizes that bringing him to live with her family was a mistake, and that it would be better if he lived in his tower where he's safe.

 Laser-Guided Karma: Esmeralda spends the entire movie accusing Edward of being a satanic creature.
 When Edward gets pissed after Jim tells him to go away one of the things he does is re-trim her hedges to resemble a devil staring at her window.